hhhzzzsss/BadAppleToBraile/README.md

 # BadAppleToBraille
-Converts a bad apple video into a braile text format.
+Converts a bad apple video into a braille text format.